thumbliner/thumbliner/loop.md

 Cries, gets fed.
 Next time, cries sooner—and louder.

 ### Driver
 Steers and brakes, feels the jerk, keeps adjusting until it’s right.
-Inconsistent braking muddies the cause-and-effect—it adds noise to the feedback.
+When feedback is clean and direct, the cause-and-effect stays obvious.

 ### Shopper
 Makes a purchase, waits for delivery, tries it out, then updates buying behavior for next time.
-When feedback arrives late, learning slows—so one lean on shortcuts like "trust this brand."
+When feedback arrives late, learning slows—so one leans on stand-ins like “trust this brand.”

 ### Politician
 Chooses a message, delivers it, watches the room and the polls, then adjusts.
 The public is the sensor.
-Their reaction is the feedback signal.
+Voter reaction is the signal.

 ### Entrepreneur
 Places a bet on what the shopper will purchase, then risks scarce time and capital to produce it.
-Profit and loss provide feedback.
+Profit and loss provide shopper feedback.

 ### Student
 Builds a model, tries to solve a problem, fails, updates the model.
-Learning happens when the error stings.
+Learning happens through correction—especially when the error stings.

 ---